ember-community-russia/awesome-ember/README.md

 ### Polyfills

+- [ember-angle-bracket-invocation-polyfill](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill) - This addon provides a polyfill for angle bracket invocation syntax as described in RFC 311.
 - [ember-router-service-polyfill](https://github.com/rwjblue/ember-router-service-polyfill) - This addon provides a best effort polyfill for the ember-routing-router-service feature added in Ember 2.15.

  ### Process management